12.1 C

 Solicitor apprenticeships are driving social impact and accessibility in the legal profession.
 Statistics from Datalaw reveal:

-• Over 1,000 registrants for 2024/25 cohorts in six months.
+• More than 1,000 sign-ups for the 2024/25 cohorts within six months.

-• 54% of apprentices are aged 18-25, showing strong youth engagement.
+• Over half (54%) of apprentices are aged 18-25, highlighting strong participation from young professionals.

 These statistics highlight the programme’s success in reaching underrepresented groups and promoting diversity within the legal field.
 Solicitor apprenticeships are also proving effective in addressing historical inequalities and creating new pathways for legal careers.